langchain-ai/langgraph/docs/docs/cloud/how-tos/datasets_studio.md

-# Adding nodes to a dataset in Studio
+# Adding nodes as dataset examples in Studio

 In LangGraph Studio you can create dataset examples from the thread history in the right-hand pane.
 This can be especially useful when you want to evaluate intermediate steps of the agent.